-The offer will commence on July 9th 2014 and will be valid for a maximum of one year.
+The offer will commence on 9 July 2015 and will be valid for a maximum of one year.

-The offer will be published on the Fastned website and NPEX website as per July 8th 2014.
+The offer will be published on the Fastned website and NPEX website as per 8 July 2015.

 The Statutory Directors can resolve at any time to limit, suspend or exclude the issue of Depository Receipts.
-Any resolution to close the issue will be announced on the Fastned website.
+Any such resolution will be announced on the Fastned website.
 Trading of the Depository Receipts may not begin before notification is made.